Background

 - Authors of academic or research papers that have been a) published in recognized journals or b) cited in crisis books or government reports relating to the crisis.

-The initial survey included a diverse sample of 22 participants, including 7 individuals that warned of the crisis in advance (and 2 of 3 Revere Award winners for most cogently warning of the crisis in advance), several authors of crisis best sellers, and prominent academics from both the US and abroad.
-The latest update takes the total participants to 43 (11 of them publicly warned in advance of the crisis).
+The latest update takes the total participants to 56.
 While most are in the US, the sample is global and includes participants living (or born and raised) in Europe, Asia, and Australia.
-I haven't calculated the number of invitations sent, but I'd estimate it is over 180 so far.
+I haven't calculated the number of invitations sent, but I'd estimate it is roughly 280.
 Many in the sample have publicly listed email addresses and I contacted them directly.
 Others have some email contact information or web based contact forms and I made attempts to reach many through those avenues as well.
+Some contacted me to let me know of their forthcoming books.
 But many others in the sample do not appear to have public contact information.
 It's likely some invitations ended up in spam folders and never reached the intended recipients, but I suspect most potential respondents were too busy or not interested in participating.
 As expected, many invitations were politely declined and numerous individuals cited the need to be objective and/or independent due to their positions or relationships.

 Items four and five asked for simple one paragraph summaries of the causes of the crisis and what still needs to happen.
 I was initially planning on asking for voting of causes based on Mark Jickling's list of Causes of the Financial Crisis, but felt it be too confusing and instead opted for simple paragraph summaries (which some participants felt was too limiting).
 I haven't attempted to summarize or mine the responses (yet), but perhaps there is a way to distill some conclusions from the responses.
 The main reason for this format however, was to allow the individuals to summarize in their own words their opinions of the causes of the crisis, as well as their suggested prescriptions.